coly-technologies/coly-technologies.github.io/coly-api.md

 ### Matching<a name="api_match_link"></a>
 <hr style="background: #4C53FF; height: 4px">

-The Matching Engine provides a method for evaluating the compatibility between individuals and groups within our system.
+The Matching Engine provides a method for evaluating the compatibility between individuals and units within our system.
 Compatibility is quantified using a score ranging from 0 to 100.
 Detailed below are two endpoints:

 1. Match - This facilitates matching between a chosen source and target.

-2. Best Match - This fetches the most compatible groups or individuals for a given source.
+2. Best Match - This fetches the most compatible units or individuals for a given source.

 #### Match <a name="match_link"></a>
 <hr style="background: #FE6958; height: 2px">

-The `Match` function compares a single `source` to multiple `targets`,  and generates an array of scores to indicate the level of compatibility between each source and target. `source` can be a single tenant, single group, or a an array of tenants (what we usually refer to as "virtual group"). `targets` can be an array with combinations of groups, tenants, or also a virtual groups.
+The `Match` function compares a single `source` to multiple `targets`,  and generates an array of scores to indicate the level of compatibility between each source and target. `source` can be a single tenant, single unit, or a an array of tenants (what we usually refer to as "virtual unit"). `targets` can be an array with combinations of units, tenants, or also a virtual units.

 The response includes an object with a `results` field, which contains an array representing the compatibility of each match.
 The scores are indexed in the same order as the targets array in the request.

 * Request fields:
   - `source`: Represents the single matching source.
   - `targets`: Represents the array of matching targets.
-  - `type`: Indicates the type of entity being matched, with `tenant` for a `Tenant`, `group` for a `Group`, and `virtualGroup` for an object containing a list of tenants.
+  - `type`: Indicates the type of entity being matched, with `tenant` for a `Tenant`, `unit` for a `Unit`, and `virtualUnit` for an object containing a list of tenants.
   - `id`: Represents the ID of the entity.
 * Response fields:
   - `results`: Contains an array of matching results, provided in the same order as the request.